 Garlic and Garlic Oil

 Raw garlic and garlic infused olive oil are antimicrobial, antifungal, and antiviral, aiding the body’s natural healing and immune responses.
 You can take a raw garlic clove on a spoonful of honey to make eating garlic easier.
 For topical use, infuse raw, organic garlic in olive oil for a week.
-It’s important that the garlic remain in its raw state for optimal antimicrobial strength.
+It’s important that the garlic remains in its raw state for optimal antimicrobial strength.
 Do this in the fridge to avoid the growth of bad bacteria in the oil, before the oil is fully infused with garlic oil.

 Activated charcoal acts as a poultice to draw out and bind with toxins in the skin.
 It has a purifying effect on the skin breaking the cells of the bacteria and removing them from the body.